A Simple Way to Add an Inlay Look

 Choosing the Right Inlay Sticker

+The most important thing is getting the size right.
 Some designs are made to cover standard dot markers.
-Others are decorative designs that do not necessarily cover existing markers.
+Others are decorative designs that don't necessarily cover existing markers.
 Scale length, fret count, marker size, and instrument type can all affect the fit.

 Please check each product's size chart before ordering.
 If your instrument has unusual dimensions or non-standard inlays, measuring your instrument first is the safest way to choose the right design.